 PRINCIPLES

 But that doesn’t mean we don’t have a philosophy of our own.
-We are opposed to rigid dogmas and the insistence on fidelity to a broad, and unyielding, ideology as the price of political participation.
+We are opposed to rigid dogma and the insistence on fidelity to a broad, and unyielding, ideology as the price of political participation.
 We are not opposed to having a core of beliefs which inform our worldview.

-This doesn’t mean we simply pick a point in the middle.
+Centrism doesn’t mean we simply pick a point in the middle.
 And we freely admit our method of problem-solving doesn’t always result in a quick and simple answer, either.

-We also believe our honesty and authenticity are a direct result of our fidelity to those principles, all of which we think have more than stood the test of time.
-And we believe the many failings of our government are usually caused by politicians departing from these very time-honored principles.
-While our proposals are the result of how we think, our principles define who we are.
+We also believe our intense commitment to honoring these principles, all of which have more than stood the test of time, is what has led us to an honest and authentic view of public service.
+And we believe the many failings of our government are usually caused by politicians departing from these same time-honored principles.

 The Constitution is the foundation of the rule of law

-Whigs believe too many politicians simply make up rules as they go along, as though they have the authority to do whatever they please once they have assumed office.
 We believe this arrogant, yet all-too-common behavior in politics is dangerous and may undermine the trust Americans should have in our constitutional system of checks and balances.
 The rule of law must remain relevant to the governed as well as to those who govern.

 We stand behind the Constitution as written in 1787, as amended over the years, and as interpreted by the Supreme Court in its ongoing process of judicial review.
 We believe it applies at all times, everywhere.
 And we will defend our Constitution against all enemies, both foreign and domestic.